 The spring 2010 "Flash Crash" resulted in a nearly 1,000-point freefall in the Dow Jones Industrial Index, it's biggest intraday drop ever.
-Those black boxes can be mysterious-weeks after the May 6th event, experts were still parsing through trading records, trying to unearth how the flash crash happened.E.
-Daimler and G. Davis, "'Flash Crash' Proves Diversity Needed in Market Mechanisms," Pittsburgh Post-Gazette, May 29, 2010.
+Those black boxes can be mysterious-months after the May 6th event, experts were still parsing through trading records, trying to unearth how the flash crash happened.E.
+Daimler and G. Davis, "'Flash Crash' Proves Diversity Needed in Market Mechanisms," Pittsburgh Post-Gazette, May 29, 2010; H. Moore, "'Flash Crash' Anniversary Leaves Unanswered Questions," Marketplace Radio, May 5, 2011.
 Regulators and lawmakers recognize they now need to understand technology, telecommunications, and its broader impact on society so that they can create platforms that fuel growth without putting the economy at risk.